willemw12/get_iplayer_downloader/README.md

     ./install-pkg.sh

-### Installing as a Debian/Ubuntu package
+### Install a Debian/Ubuntu package

-__Warning: this does not work in Python 3.
+__Warning: this does not work.
 Distutils command "bdist_deb" in package "python-stdeb" is not available for Python 3.__

     # Install build and package tools
     sudo apt-get install python-stdeb